michael2012z/BitBible/markdown/KJV/files/1Chr.md

 28. These were heads of the fathers, by their generations, chief men.
 These dwelt in Jerusalem.

-29. And at Gibeon dwelt the father of Gibeon; whose wife’s name was Maachah:father…: also called Jehiel
+29. And at Gibeon dwelt the father of Gibeon; whose wife’s name was Maachah:

 30. And his firstborn son Abdon, and Zur, and Kish, and Baal, and Nadab,

-31. And Gedor, and Ahio, and Zacher.Zacher: or, Zechariah
+31. And Gedor, and Ahio, and Zacher.

 32. And Mikloth begat Shimeah.
-And these also dwelt with their brethren in Jerusalem, over against them.Shimeah: or, Shimeam
+And these also dwelt with their brethren in Jerusalem, over against them.

-33. And Ner begat Kish, and Kish begat Saul, and Saul begat Jonathan, and Malchi–shua, and Abinadab, and Esh–baal.Abinadab: also called, IshuiEsh–baal: or, Ish–bosheth
+33. And Ner begat Kish, and Kish begat Saul, and Saul begat Jonathan, and Malchi–shua, and Abinadab, and Esh–baal.

-34. And the son of Jonathan was Merib–baal; and Merib–baal begat Micah.Merib–baal: or, Mephibosheth
+34. And the son of Jonathan was Merib–baal; and Merib–baal begat Micah.

-35. And the sons of Micah were, Pithon, and Melech, and Tarea, and Ahaz.Tarea: or, Tahrea
+35. And the sons of Micah were, Pithon, and Melech, and Tarea, and Ahaz.

-36. And Ahaz begat Jehoadah; and Jehoadah begat Alemeth, and Azmaveth, and Zimri; and Zimri begat Moza,Jehoadah: also called, Jarah
+36. And Ahaz begat Jehoadah; and Jehoadah begat Alemeth, and Azmaveth, and Zimri; and Zimri begat Moza,

-37. And Moza begat Binea: Rapha was his son, Eleasah his son, Azel his son:Rapha: also called, Rephaiah
+37. And Moza begat Binea: Rapha was his son, Eleasah his son, Azel his son:

 38. And Azel had six sons, whose names are these, Azrikam, Bocheru, and Ishmael, and Sheariah, and Obadiah, and Hanan.
 All these were the sons of Azel.